On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach

 \subsection{Results and discussion}

 In view of the discussion above, we compare the aforementioned solution approaches in terms of the nominal relative loss (\ref{eq: nominal relative loss}).
 Specifically, we compute the average relative loss and median absolute deviations around the mean (MADs) over $N_0 = 200$ randomly generated test instances.
-Also, in all the experiments we set $d = 50$ and $\alpha = 0.05$.
-The confidence levels $\alpha_a$, $a \in A$, for individual distributional constraints are supposed to be in an inverse ratio with the numbers of observations, $T_a$, that is,